sourcecred/docs/docs/FAQ.md

 SourceCred's model for sustainability comes from the communities/projects that use it flowing a portion of their Cred/Grain back to SourceCred as a "tribute".
 This allows SourceCred to be funded by its users, resulting in strong incentive alignments for everyone involved.

-[comment]: <> (THIS FAW SEEMS TO BE FOR DEVS INTERESTED IN USING SC, DO WE WANT TO INCLUDE MORE IN-DEPTH QUESTIONS ABOUT CRED/GRAIN?)
+[//]: # (THIS FAQ SEEMS TO BE FOR DEVS INTERESTED IN USING SC, DO WE WANT TO INCLUDE MORE IN-DEPTH QUESTIONS ABOUT CRED/GRAIN?)

 [Cred]: /docs/concepts/cred
 [Grain]: /docs/concepts/grain